Gloucester County Public Schools: Elementary schools

 Unlike the middle and high schools, these schools give a group of around twenty students to a teacher for a whole school year.

 Middle schools

-Gloucester County also has two middle schools that start at 7:45 am with homeroom and end at 2:46 pm.
+Gloucester County also has two middle schools that start at 7:20 am with homeroom and end at 2:40 pm.
 The schools' names are Peasley (Lions), and Page (Eagles).
-In 2011, part of Page Middle School was destroyed by a tornado that passed through the area.
+On April 16, 2011, part of Page Middle School was destroyed by a tornado that passed through the area.
 The 6th and 7th grades of Page were moved to Peasley the following school year while the 8th grade of Peasley and Page were moved to trailers located near the Gloucester High School campus.
 Page was rebuilt in a different location on TC Walker Rd, and opened for use September 2015.